Dorothy Dwan

-Dorothy Dwan (born Dorothy Belle Ilgenfritz; April 26, 1906 - March 17, 1981) was an American film actress.
+Dorothy Dwan (born Dorothy Belle Ilgenfritz; April 26, 1906 - March 17, 1981) was an American film actress and columnist.

 Early years

 Born Dorothy Belle Ilgenfritz in Sedalia, Missouri, Dwan was the daughter of Charles Melvin Ilgenfritz and Nancy Dorothy Wallace.
 Shortly after her mother's divorce and remarriage in approximately 1915, Dorothy was legally adopted by her stepfather George Hughes Smith.
 Eventually, the family moved to Philadelphia, where Dorothy attended Miss Hill's School, specializing in English and music.

 Career

-Universal signed Dwan to a contract after she had been an extra in films.
+After she appeared as an extra in films, Universal signed Dwan to a contract.

 She was a WAMPAS Baby Star.
 She appeared in 40 films between 1922 and 1930, several of which were directed by her first husband, Larry Semon.

 In 1928, Dwan moved from making films to acting on stage, signing with Henry Duffy to act in his Pacific Coast theaters.

 After she left acting, Dwan worked as a columnist for Photoplay magazine.